nikotaf/noMac/README.md

 __MACOSX folder and its content
 .Trashes* folder and its content
 ```
-If by any chance you have any of the above required to exist, DO NOT use this script.
+If by any chance you have any of the above required to exist, DO NOT use this script.<br>
 Or move them temporarily to another safe location, apply the script, and move them back to the original location.

 ## Requirements
-If you can run Autohotkey_L v1.0.45 or better on your Windows system then you can use this script.
+If you can run Autohotkey_L v1.0.45 or better on your Windows system then you can use this script.<br>
 In order to have drag&drop functionality, you need to have in registry the following:

 ```